-A number of techniques have been developed to minimize donor scarring when using a strip excision during Follicular Unit Transplantation (FUT).
+A number of techniques have been developed to minimize donor scarring when using a strip excision during FUT Hair Transplant surgery.
 These include the use of tumescent anesthesia, undermining, absorbable sutures, buried sutures, staples and trichophytic closures.
-The technique of Follicular Unit Extraction (FUE), where follicular units are removed directly from the scalp without a linear incision, is covered in another section.
+The technique of FUE Hair Transplant surgery, where follicular units are removed directly from the scalp without a linear incision, is covered in another section.

 Strip incisions are widely used because they enable the hair transplant surgeon to efficiently perform large hair transplant sessions, while at the same time, minimize damage to hair follicles.
 The reason this is possible is because the strip of donor tissue that is removed from the scalp is placed under a series of stereo-microscopes where the individual follicular units can be dissected from the tissue under direct visualization (see Dr. Bernstein’s publication, “Graft Dissection“).

 There are four main aspects to having the donor incision heal in a fine line; 1) placing the incision in the proper location 2) using the correct donor strip dimensions, 3) removing the strip without damage to the tissue, and 4) closing the donor area with impeccable surgical techniques.